 - Review the IRB policies detailed in the IRB Prologue and General Policies with all students enrolled in the course being requested for certification prior to the initiation of data collection from human subjects.
 Instructors are encouraged (not required) to use the tutorial as part of the educational process, often as a group or classroom undertaking.
 You may wish to have a member of the IRB review the University policies with your students.

 - Submit the IRB – course certification request form prior to the initiation of any data collection by students in the course.
-See the BP Logix Tip Sheet on how to start this form.

 - Exercise reasonable and customary instructional supervision in an attempt to ensure student compliance with the policies detailed in the IRB Prologue and General Policies.